Car Accident Settlement Amounts With No Injuries (2026)

 Average Settlement for Non-Injury Car Accident

 Vehicle crashes involving no injury tend to have the lowest settlement amounts.
 In many cases, you will only be compensated for the damage caused to your vehicle and any other expenses you incurred due to the accident.
-We conducted research and checked what average settlement amounts law firms declare for car accidents with no injury.
-The typical settlement range for non-injury car accidents falls between $500 and $25,000.
+We conducted research in January 2026 to check the average settlement amounts reported by law firms for car accidents with no injury.
+The typical settlement range for non-injury car accidents falls between $500 and $25,000, with a calculated average of $9,900 based on the ranges provided by three law firms.

 Even though there are no medical bills involved, it’s still a good idea to consult with a lawyer just to make sure your rights are protected.
 A good attorney can help you request a fair settlement amount that adequately covers your expenses, such as any repair costs.